- 1 The function of the human digestive system

 Human digestive system

-The organs which are responsible for ingestion, digestion, absorption, assimilation and egestion constitute the digestive system.
-The digestive system comprises of the alimentary canal and associated digestive glands.
+The organs which are responsible for ingestion, digestion, absorption, assimilation, and egestion constitute the digestive system.
+The digestive system comprises the alimentary canal and associated digestive glands.
 The alimentary canal in man is 9 meters long.

 - Buccal Cavity and Mouth